jkltech/apertain-as-aar/README.md

 #### 9.1.
 A(P)ertain OnBoardingUI has Four arguments:

-1. Integer array of resource that mention images for each page.
+1. Integer array of resource that mention images for each page (each for landscape and portrait orientations).
 2. Integer array of resource that mention Title text for each page.
 3. Integer array of resource that mention Description Text for each page.
 4. Integer array of resource that mention Background colors for each page.

 The array size determines the number of Screens in the Customer On-Boarding UI.
 For example the array for each argument is four, you will get four Screens.

+The sample arrays.xml for declaring the Screenshot Images, Title, Description & Background Colors can be looked up over [here](./resources/arrays.xml)

 **NOTE**: It is recommended to keep the On-Boarding UI to 3-5 intriguing screenshot or usage introductions.

 #### 9.2.
 To get the A(P)ertain Customer On-Boarding UI use the following code snippet:

-	/* * /
+	/**
-	**	You can use the arrays.xml to add values for the following arrays in your App **	This is how the xml will look like ...
+	 **	You can use the arrays.xml to add values for the following arrays in your App **	Please refer the url above for arrays.xml sample.

-arrays.xml can be looked over [here](./resources/arrays.xml)

 	 */
 	String[] titlesStrArr = getResources().getStringArray(R.array.onboarding_ui_titles);
 	String[] descStrArr = null;//getResources().getStringArray(R.array.onboarding_ui_descriptions);
 	int[] onboardingImagesLand = R.array.onboard_ui_images_land;